11notes/RTFM/linux/container/image/rootless.md

 # THE LIES THEY SPREAD ABOUT ROOT

 Let’s talk about capabilities and the Linux kernel real quickly.
 Capabilities give you access to certain Linux kernel features.
-Normal users do not get any caps at all, but root does, even as containers.
+Normal users do not get any caps at all, but root does, even in a container.
 Let's quicky build an image with a binary needed to display our Linux capabilities:

 ```dockerfile
 FROM alpine